bellagermani/U.S.-City-Cultural-Identity/README.md

 ### Data:
-The unit of study is Metropolitan Statistical Area (MSA).
+The unit of study is Metropolitan Statistical Area (MSA)

 Each variable in the final dataset includes values between 2010 & 2015 only.